yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 - Application client ID and secret
 - Resource group

-YugabyteDB Anywhere uses the credentials to automatically provision and deprovision YugabyteDB instances.
+YBA uses the credentials to automatically provision and deprovision YugabyteDB instances.

 For more information on setting up an Azure account and resource groups, refer to [Cloud prerequisites](../../../install-yugabyte-platform/prepare-environment/azure/).